 First things first, you need to get a bigger picture of what factors affect the sound of your ukulele.

-YES, how good or bad you would score the sound of any instrument will vary from one person to another but, some sounds are so appealing, that they immediately get the majority of us falling for them especially if the judge is a musician as well.
+True, how good or bad you would score the sound of any instrument will vary from one person to another but, some sounds are so appealing that they immediately get the majority of us falling for them, especially if the judge is a musician as well.

 If I make a list of things you need to pay attention to when buying a new ukulele, wood will without a doubt be on the very top of my list, what good is a building if the structure is a failure right?

 Then comes picking the right strings.
 In my humble opinion, if you got a good bargain for these two, you’re pretty much good to go, at least for starters.